 Secure file sharing is an extremely important part of the legal process now that so much legal work is being done online.
 There is no exception when it comes to sending court hearings involving minors, confidential depositions, or independent medical evaluations to be transcribed by a legal transcription services company.
 It must be done securely, and with caution.

 Surprisingly, some law firms are behind the curve when it comes to securing files sent via electronic means.
 With more attorneys and their staff working remotely, ensuring that your legal files are secure should remain a high priority.
-Are you certain every electronic file you move is secure?
+Are you certain every electronic file you move is done so securely?
 The answer is probably, no, especially with email attachments.

-For example, quite a few attorneys are now using video chat platforms on a weekly, if not daily, basis.
+For example, quite a few attorneys are now using video chat and meeting platforms like Zoom or Skype on a weekly, if not daily, basis.
 Do you know if the popular video platforms such as Zoom and Skype are secure?
-The answer is worth exploring if you are conducting confidential information via Zoom or Skype.
+The answer is worth exploring if you are sharing confidential information via Zoom or Skype.

 A 2020 report on legal trends determined that 79 percent of attorneys use some form of cloud computing technology.
 Additionally, 62 percent allow clients to sign documents electronically.
 Regardless of the digital security tools employed by your law firm, the need to achieve secure file sharing should be a top priority.